-In an overly commercial Christmas season, which starts at some retailers in September, it is wise to remember some of the December traditions of our childhood, which made the season as mysterious as exciting.
+In an overly commercial Christmas season, which starts at some retailers in September, it is wise to remember some of the German Christmas traditions of our childhood, which made the season mysterious and wonderful.
 Although German and Anglo-Saxon holiday traditions are nowadays inextricably linked, there are some noteworthy differences worth exploring.
-Here’s the skinny on our Top Ten German Christmas traditions, with some historical background, anecdotes and recipe suggestions.
+Here’s the skinny on ten favorite German Christmas traditions, with some historical background, anecdotes and recipe suggestions.

-Counting count down the four weeks leading up to Christmas Eve is one of childhood’s greatest memories.
-And nothing sweetens the moment more than opening a new door on the chocolate-filled Advent or Christmas calendar every day in December.
-The tradition began as a plain card with paper backing with 24 windows that when opened revealed various Christmas symbols and scenes.
-Today you can get original German choco-filled calendars with religious motifs, naughty calendars ones for grown-up boys and girls or Playmobil calendars containing cute figures and scenes.
+Counting down the four weeks leading up to Christmas Eve is one of childhood’s greatest memories.
+And nothing sweetens the moment more than opening a new door on the Advent calendar every day in December to reveal a sweet chocolate.
+The Advent calendar tradition began with plain cards with paper backing with 24 windows that opened to reveal Christmas symbols and scenes.
+Today you can get original German chocolate-filled calendars with religious motifs, naughty calendars for grown-up boys and girls or Playmobil calendars containing cute figures and scenes.

-Many families in Germany put a decorated Advent wreath with four large candles on the living room table on the first Sunday in December (or the fourth Sunday before Christmas at the end of November).
-As the ceiling lights and lamps are dimmed, the whole family gathers around the wreath to enjoy a quiet, reflective hour together.
-Some families may sing Christmas carols or enjoy a child’s performance on the flute or piano; others may watch an afternoon family movie on TV, sipping their hot chocolates, teas, coffee or gluehwein, and munch on stollen, cookies, marzipan chocolate, roasted chestnuts or fruits.
-Each subsequent Sunday, another candle will be lit until all four candles lighten up the table.
-This tradition is or was observed especially in those households, where the decorated and candle-lit Christmas tree was unveiled only on Christmas Eve.
-Until then, the Advent wreath provides the heart-warming evergreen look and aroma throughout December.
+Many families in Germany put a Advent wreath with four large candles on the living room table on the the fourth Sunday before Christmas.
+As lights and lamps are dimmed, the whole family gathers around the wreath to enjoy a quiet, reflective hour together.
+Some families may sing Christmas carols or enjoy a child’s performance on the flute or piano; others may watch an afternoon family movie, sipping their hot chocolate, tea, coffee or glühwein, and munching on stollen, cookies, marzipan chocolate, roasted chestnuts and fruits.
+Each Sunday another candle will be lit until all four candles light the room.
+The Advent wreath tradition is especially observed in those households where the decorated Christmas tree is not unveiled until Christmas Eve.
+Till then, the Advent wreath provides the heart-warming candlelit look and evergreen aroma throughout December.

 Sankt Nikolaus Tag (St. Nicholas Day)

-The night of the December 5th is special one.
-Children will place a freshly polished pair of boots in front of their bedroom doors, hoping that St.Nicholas and his assistant Knecht Ruprecht will come to their house to leave a little gift, usually a little chocolate, a few nuts or fruits, or a bag of gummy bears, in the boot.
-In the morning of December 6th, parents will have no trouble getting their children out of bed.
-They will already have sneaked out the bedroom to take a peak what St. Nicholas has brought them.
-But … not all children are that lucky.
-St. Nikolaus only brings presents to those children who – on balance – behaved well throughout the year.
+In Germany, the night of the December 5th is special one.
+Children place a freshly polished pair of boots in front of their bedroom doors, hoping that St.Nicholas and his assistant Knecht Ruprecht will come to their house to leave a little gift, perhaps a little chocolate, a few nuts or fruits, or a bag of gummy bears, in the boot.
+On the morning of December 6th, parents have no trouble getting their children out of bed.
+They will already have sneaked out of the bedroom to take a peak at what St. Nicholas has brought them.
+But not all children are that lucky.
+St. Nikolaus only brings presents to those children who, on balance, behaved well throughout the year.
 Those who did not may find a piece of coal in the shoe, courtesy of Knecht Ruprecht, who carries a sack of coal on his shoulders.

-While Sankt Nikolaus comes dressed quite like his American counterpart, he does not drive a reindeer sleigh or come down the chimney, completely unseen.
-In some households, children may actually face to face with Nikolaus, his golden book and his helper Knecht Ruprecht.
-The impressive Saint (most likely friends of the family) ask the children whether they have been naughty or nice.
-Lying is pointless because they know everything, carrying around records of each and every child’s good deeds and bad behavior.
-While St. Nicholas’ side-kick Knecht Ruprecht is a menacing figure whose role it is to frighten children into good behavior with threats of being spanked, Sankt Nikolaus is a goodhearted character who exudes gentleness and authority at the same time.
-The German Nikolaus is based on an actual person, a popular bishop who lived in Asia Minor (modern Turkey) during the fourth century and became a legend due to his humble and generous nature.
+While Sankt Nikolaus dresses quite like his American counterpart, he does not drive a reindeer sleigh or come down the chimney, completely unseen.
+In some households, children may actually come face to face with Nikolaus.
+The impressive Saint (most likely played by a friend of the family) asks the children whether they have been naughty or nice.
+Lying is pointless because Sankt Nikolaus and Knecht Ruprecht know everything, carrying around a record of each and every child’s good and bad behavior in Nikolaus’ golden book.
+While Knecht Ruprecht is a menacing figure whose role is to frighten children into good behavior with threats of being spanked, Sankt Nikolaus is a goodhearted character who exudes gentleness and authority at the same time.
+In fact, the German Nikolaus is based on an actual person, a popular bishop who lived in Asia Minor (modern Turkey) during the fourth century and became a legend due to his humble and generous nature.

-Originally it was Sankt Nikolaus who was in charge of gift giving on the night before his saint’s day December 6.
 With the Reformation came a movement away from the worship of saints, and the tradition of giving and opening gifts was moved to Christmas Eve.
-Gifts have since been brought by the Christkind or “Christ Child” (from which Kris Kringle derived his name) and are usually opened on Christmas Night, December 24, not on Christmas Day, December 25th , after a traditional family meal and the singing of Christmas carols.
+Gifts have since been brought by the Christkind (Christ Child), from whom Kris Kringle derived his name, and in Germany they are usually opened on Christmas Eve, December 24, after a traditional family meal and the singing of Christmas carols.

 In Southern Bavaria, local folks celebrate St. Nicholas Night in an alternative fashion.
-Muscular men wearing in demonic costumes, devilish masks and furry coats march from house to house, banging against doors and, when invited in by expecting parents, will frighten kids into good behavior.
-Occasionally, an incalcitrant teenage male may be dragged by hand and feet out into the open and dunked several time into the deep snow, to the delight of his younger siblings.
+Muscular men in demonic costumes, devilish masks and furry coats march from house to house, banging on doors, and, when invited in by expecting parents, attempt to frighten kids into good behavior.
+Occasionally, a recalcitrant teenage male may be dragged by hand and feet outside into the open and dunked several times in the deep snow, to the delight of his younger siblings.
 Afterwards, the Krampus and his fellow devils may be found ant the local pub celebrating long into the night.

-During Advent season the historic city centers of every major German city and many smaller towns light up with holiday decorations and lure locals and tourists alike with vendors of local arts and craftsmanship, plenty of great food and the ubiquitous Christmas market beverage – Glühwein.
-The Christmas market tradition (Christkindlmarkt or Weihnachtsmarkt in German) dates back to the 15th century.
+During Advent season the historic city centers of every major German city and many smaller towns light up with Christmas markets (Christkindlmarkt or Weihnachtsmarkt in German).
+Holiday lights and decorations, lure locals and tourists alike with vendors of local arts and craftsmanship, plenty of great food and the ubiquitous Christmas market beverage, Glühwein.
+The Christmas market tradition dates back to the 15th century.
 Today over 2500 Christmas markets all over Germany invite visitors to get into the festive mood.
-The market is usually located on the city’s central square and commonly features a nativity scene; bigger cities might offer a central stage for traditional musicians and dancers.
-Vendors offer a wide range of gifts that are often still handcrafted, as well as a mouthwatering array of grilled sausages and meats, fried fish filets on a fresh bread rolls (Backfisch), sautéed mushrooms, and an unending variety of specialty sweets, confections and baked goods.
-Christmas markets are a treat for all the senses – beautiful to behold, delicious scents wafting through the air and a definitive feast for the taste buds.
+Markets commonly feature a nativity scene; bigger cities might offer a central stage for traditional musicians and dancers.
+Vendors offer a wide range of gifts that are often still handcrafted, as well as a mouthwatering array of grilled sausages and meats, fried fish fillets on a fresh bread rolls (Backfisch), sautéed mushrooms, and an unending variety of specialty sweets, confections and baked goods.
+Christmas markets are a treat for all the senses — beautiful to behold, delicious scents wafting through the air and a definitive feast for the taste buds.